phunghx/robotics/Project 2 - RoboND-Pick-and-Place/writeup_carldgosselin.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

-Hello, I need help here.
-Not able to get the kuka arm to grip the can.
-Do you mind checking my code in IK_server.py?

 ```
 https://github.com/carldgosselin/robotics/blob/master/Project%202%20-%20RoboND-Pick-and-Place/kuka_arm/scripts/IK_server.py
 ```